 Rugelach is a pastry wrapped into a crescent shape and filled with jam or chocolate.
 To celebrate my interfaith family, I have made a peppermint-chocolate version that captures the flavors I associate with Christmas in a decidedly Jewish treat.
 For this recipe, it’s best to make your dough one day, or at least three to four hours, in advance of baking.

 2 cups all-purpose flour, plus more for flouring surface

 1 8-oz package cream cheese, cold and cubed

 1 cup cold and cubed unsalted butter

 1 tsp vanilla extract

-Preheat the oven to 350°F, and line two baking sheets with parchment paper.
+Preheat oven to 350°F, and prepare baking sheets with parchment paper.

 Remove chilled dough to a work surface covered with powdered sugar.
 Divide dough into 4 pieces.
 Roll dough out into a circle.

 Scoop a quarter of filling, and spread it out across dough.
 Sprinkle filling with peppermint pieces.
 Using a pizza cutter, cut dough into 16 equal pieces like a pizza.